snapshot-labs/sx-starknet/README.md

 #### Snapshot X UI

 The [UI](https://github.com/snapshot-labs/sx-ui) provides a simple interface for users to interact with Snapshot X. This will guide users through deploying spaces, creating proposals, and voting.
 It will also access data from the API and act as a DAO governance dashboard.
-In future we plan to fully integrate the UI into the existing Snapshot UI to provide a seamless experience between the various governance options we offer.
+In future we plan to fully integrate the UI into the existing Snapshot UI to provide a seamless experience between the various governance options offered by Snapshot Labs.

 #### Snapshot X Relayer

-The [Relayer](https://github.com/snapshot-labs/sx-ui) will submit transactions recieved by the UI to StarkNet.
+The [Relayer](https://github.com/snapshot-labs/sx-ui) will submit transactions received by the UI to StarkNet.
 We will have a mechanism that will allow DAOs to fund the transactions the relayer submits so that there is a zero cost user experience.
 However importantly, users can directly interact with Snapshot X and therefore do not rely on trusting the relayer to not censor votes.
-In future we also plan to decentralize the relayer, allowing anyone to run one, further reducing the trust assumptions of using one.
+In future we also plan to decentralise the relayer, allowing anyone to run one, further reducing the trust assumptions of using it.

 #### Snapshot X API

 The [API](https://github.com/snapshot-labs/sx-api) indexes Snapshot X data.
 Specifically, it monitors events emitted by spaces and space factories so that votes, proposals, and the deployment of new spaces can be tracked.

 [1] Despite being off-chain, there are some costs associated with running the infrastructure.
-These costs are sufficiently low that it is possible for them to be fully subsidized by Snapshot Labs, providing a zero cost user experience.
+These costs are sufficiently low that it is possible for them to be fully subsidised by Snapshot Labs, providing a zero cost user experience.

 ## Usage